Maria Dermoût

 Maria Dermoût (15 June 1888 – 27 June 1962) was an Indo-European novelist, considered one of the greats of Dutch literature and as such an important proponent of Dutch Indies literature.
 In December 1958 Time magazine praised the translation of Maria Dermoût's The Ten Thousand Things, and named it one of the best books of the year.

 Whitney Balliett of The New Yorker wrote: "Mrs. Dermout, in the manner of Thoreau and the early Hemingway, is an extraordinary sensualist. [...] in passages of a startling, unadorned, three-dimensional clarity; often one can almost touch what she describes."

 Biography

-Dermoût was a Dutch novelist born on a sugar plantation in Pati, Java, Dutch East Indies, and educated in the Netherlands, who wrote in Dutch.
-After completing her education she returned to Java, where she married and travelled extensively across Java and the Moluccas with her husband.
-In 1933 her husband was pensioned, and the couple returned to the Netherlands.
+Helena Anthonia Maria Elisabeth Ingerman was born on 15 June 1888 on a sugar plantation in Pati, Java, Dutch East Indies, and educated in the Netherlands.
+She wrote in Dutch.
+After completing her education she returned to Java, where she married Issac Johannes Dermoût and became known as Maria Dermoût.
+She travelled extensively across Java and the Moluccas with her husband.
+In 1933 her husband retired, and the couple settled in the Netherlands.
 Maria Dermoût was widowed in 1952.

-Dermoût died in The Hague in 1962.
+Maria Dermoût died in The Hague on 27 June 1962.
 She is the subject of the biography Geheim Indië.
 Het leven van Maria Dermoût 1888-1962 ("The Secret East Indies.
 The Life of Maria Dermoût 1888-1962") in 2000 by the Indo-European (Dutch-Indonesian) author Kester Freriks.